leelasowmyajan/basic-graph-model/05-eliminating-duplicates/eliminating-duplicates.md

 - **Use case #6** - What books are available in a particular language?

-The query for this use case retrieves all `Book` nodes and checks if the `languages` property contains, for example, 'Spanish'.
+In the current model, the query for this use case retrieves all `Book` nodes and checks if the `languages` property contains, for example, 'Spanish'.
 However, there are two main issues with this approach, especially as the graph scales:

 1. The name of the language is duplicated in many `Book` nodes.
 2. The query must retrieve all `Book` nodes, which is inefficient for large graphs.